 Resolution of whiplash compensation claims can take 6 to 18 months, depending on various factors, including complexity and the available documentation.

-Whiplash is a neck injury resulting from the rapid back-and-forth movement of the head, often during rear-end car collisions or slip-and-fall accidents.
+Whiplash is the most common injury from car accidents.
+It is usually a neck injury resulting from the rapid back-and-forth movement of the head, often during rear-end collisions.

 To support a whiplash compensation claim, you need to gather essential evidence such as

-Comprehensive evidence significantly enhances the strength of a claim.
+Comprehensive evidence significantly enhances the strength of a CTP claim.

 In Australia, common law judgements show that compensation for a whiplash injury can range from:

-The injury’s severity, lost earnings, and outlays for medical expenses all help determine the settlement value.
+The injury’s severity, lost earnings, and outlays for medical expenses and ongoing treatment all help determine the value of compensation payments.